 If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then will I hear from heaven and will forgive their sin and will heal their land.

 This was a promise to the Jewish people that if as a nation they would return to their covenant relationship with God he would restore His blessings on the Promised Land.
 The New Testament application of this promise for the Church can be found in Matt.
 6:31-33.

 So do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the pagans run after all these things, and your heavenly Father knows that you need them.
 But seek first his kingdom and his righteousness, and all these things will be given to you as well.

 This is a promise to each of us personally.
 We’re not to worry about how we’ll get by.
 We’re to seek first His Kingdom and His righteousness and all these things will be given us as well.
-The Lord’s feeding of first 5,000 and then 4,000 was meant to teach us that He is able to provide when we’re willing to let Him.
+The Lord’s feeding of the multitudes (Matt.
+14:13-21, Matt.
+15:29-39) was meant to teach us that He is able to provide when we’re willing to let Him.
 The feeding of 5,000 is the only one of His many pre-resurrection miracles that’s described in all four gospels, which means that except for the Resurrection it was His most important one.